Kunal Ghosh: Journalism

-Ghosh worked for Channel 10, as well as several newspapers.
+Ghosh was born in Kolkata as Kunal Kumar Ghosh.
+His father Late Kalyan Kumar Ghosh was a doctor.
+Kunal Ghosh worked for Channel 10, as well as several newspapers.
 Ghosh holds the position of "message editor" of Prabaha, the first private news magazine in Bengal.
 His first byline story was in Patrika of the Anandabazar newspaper group.
 He then worked on multiple papers, including Aajkaal's Khela Patrika.
 His work at channel 10 included the show "Ek Phone e Ek Lakh".
+He also holds the position of senior editor of Sangbad Pratidin newspaper.